 Not only is this company an incredible buy based on its existing airline business...

-It also is coming out with revolutionary technology that will make it the type of stock that could become a Tesla of the future.
+But it also is coming out with revolutionary technology that will make it the type of stock that could become a Tesla of the future.

-It’s Brand New Nuclear Technology is Set to Revolutionize the Power Industry
+Its Brand-New Nuclear Technology Is Set to Revolutionize the Power Industry

-Few people realize this nowadays but the cleanest, most efficient power generation doesn’t come from wind or solar.
+Few people realize this nowadays, but the cleanest, most efficient power generation doesn’t come from wind or solar.

 It comes from nuclear.

-The problem is... people don’t want giant nuclear power plants in their backyard.
+The problem is... people don’t want giant nuclear power plants in their backyards.

-Enter our company’s brand new technology... the mini-nuclear power plant.
+Enter our company’s brand-new technology... the mini-nuclear power plant.

-They occupy one-tenth the size of a traditional reactor.
+They’re one-tenth the size of a traditional reactor.

-But they can power one million homes.
+But they can power 1 million homes.

-These things are safe and efficient... and because they are so much smaller, cost less than traditional plants.
+These things are safe and efficient... and because they are so much smaller, they cost less than traditional plants.

-It may be that these mini-nuclear power plants become the most dominant form of power generation on the Earth
+It may be that these mini-nuclear power plants become the most dominant form of power generation on the Earth.

-The company has signed a deal with The United Kingdom through 2050.
+The company has signed a deal with the United Kingdom through 2050.

 They are set to build these mini-nuclear power plants all over England.

-It’s expected to generate around $5 billion per year and create 40,000 jobs.
+They’re expected to generate around $5 billion per year and create 40,000 jobs.

-But what happens when the United States makes a deal... and Germany... and France... and Japan... and Australia?
+But what happens in the future if the United States makes a deal... and Germany... and France... and Japan... and Australia?

-We are looking at a potential yearly revenue stream of $25... perhaps $50 billion in the future.
+We are looking at a potential yearly revenue stream of 25... perhaps $50 billion in the future.

-That’s more than the entire company is worth today!
+That’s more than what the entire company is worth today!

-I believe that between it’s nuclear business and airline engines, this company could go to $50.
+I believe that between their nuclear business and airline engines, this company could go to $50.

-But again there is so much more they are doing.
+But again, there is so much more they are doing.

 They Built the World’s Fastest Electric Plane